Year Five Class Page

 Our School Day

 To find out details of how the Y5 pupils spend their time, please take a look at the timeline of our school day.
 Important times to note are arrival time (8.40am) and registration (8.50am).
 It is important the children are at school and settled in time for the day to begin.

 The English national curriculum means children in different schools (at primary and secondary level) study the same subjects to similar standards - it's split into key stages with tests.
 If you would like to know more about each individual subject please visit our Curriculum Page.
 Each term our class topic will link in to the curriculum in a way that brings the subjects to life for the children.

-We are very lucky to be able to offer regular Forest School sessions to all our classes at the Rosary School.
+We are very lucky to be able to offer regular sessions to all our classes at the Rosary School.
 Our grounds are perfect to help the children connect and engage with the outdoors, and learn through active and exciting tasks and challenges such as den building, making a fire or tools, and identifying insects and birds.
-Y5 Forest School sessions are every three weeks on Wednesday.
-Children will need to wear Forest School kit to school on these days, details of which can be found along with the session timetable, as links from the Forest School page.
+Y5 Forest School sessions are every three weeks on Friday.
+Children will need to wear Forest School kit to school on these days, details of which can be found along with the session timetable attached.